 There are several types of financial aid:

 • Grants: Free money that doesn’t have to be repaid.
 Grants are often based on a student’s financial need.
 You usually get these from the government or from your college.
 See Texas Higher Education Coordinating Board's list of state grants and loan programs.
 Grant & Loan Programs - Texas Higher Education Coordinating Board.
 In Texas, some colleges offer grants that completely cover a student’s tuition and living expenses.
-View the Texas Tuition Guarantee chart in English or in Spanish Programas de garantía de matrícula to learn more.
+View the Texas Tuition Guarantee chart to learn more.

 • Scholarships: Another form of free money that doesn’t need to be paid back.
 You can get scholarships for just about anything!
 To find scholarships, talk with your high school counselor and search the local community for opportunities.
 See What are scholarships and how do they work?. or watch Qué es una beca y qué tipos de beca existen for more information in Spanish.